essentialkaos/bibop/COOKBOOK.md

 ##### `readable`

-Check if file or directory is readable for some user.
+Checks if file or directory is readable for some user.

 **Syntax:** `readable <username> <path>`